George Michael: Sexuality and relationships

 Michael stated that his early fantasies were about women, which "led me to believe I was on the path to heterosexuality", but at puberty he started to fantasise about men, which he later said "had something to do with my environment".
 At the age of 19, Michael told Andrew Ridgeley that he was bisexual.
 Michael also told one of his two sisters, but he was advised not to tell his parents about his sexuality.
-In a 1999 interview with The Advocate, Michael told the Editor in Chief, Judy Wieder, that it was "falling in love with a man that ended his conflict over bisexuality".
+In 1998, not long after he was outed for his sexuality, Michael said on Parkinson that he became confident he was gay when he fell in love with a man.
+This stance was reiterated in a 1999 interview with The Advocate, where Michael told the editor-in-chief, Judy Wieder, that it was "falling in love with a man that ended his conflict over bisexuality".

 "I never had a moral problem with being gay", Michael told her.
 "I thought I had fallen in love with a woman a couple of times.
 Then I fell in love with a man, and realised that none of those things had been love."

 In 2004, Michael said, "I used to sleep with women quite a lot in the Wham! days but never felt it could develop into a relationship because I knew that, emotionally, I was a gay man.
-I didn't want to commit to them but I was attracted to them.
+I didn't want to commit to them, but I was attracted to them.
 Then I became ashamed that I might be using them.
 I decided I had to stop, which I did when I began to worry about AIDS, which was becoming prevalent in Britain.
 Although I had always had safe sex, I didn't want to sleep with a woman without telling her I was bisexual.
 I felt that would be irresponsible.
 Basically, I didn't want to have that uncomfortable conversation that might ruin the moment, so I stopped sleeping with them."
 In the same interview, he added: "If I wasn't with Kenny [his boyfriend at the time], I would have sex with women, no question".
 He said he believed that the formation of his sexuality was "a nurture thing, via the absence of my father who was always busy working.
 It meant I was exceptionally close to my mother", though he stated that "there are definitely those who have a predisposition to being gay in which the environment is irrelevant."
 In 2007, Michael said he had hidden his sexuality because of worries over what effect it might have on his mother.
 Two years later, he added: "My depression at the end of Wham! was because I was beginning to realise I was gay, not bisexual."